TicoVac Vaccine Description

 TicoVac (whole virus, inactivated) induces neutralizing antibodies against the tick-borne encephalitis virus, as the sequence and structure of the virus subtype match those found in nature.
 The virus is inactivated using formaldehyde, and therefore the vaccine cannot cause disease.

 Pfizer's TBE vaccine protects known subtypes of the TBE virus in both children (from one year of age) and adults, including the European, Siberian, and Far Eastern subtypes.

-At Pfizer, Inc., we apply science and our global resources to bring therapies to people that extend and significantly improve their lives.
-We strive to set the standard for quality, safety, and value in the discovery, development, and manufacture of health care products, including innovative medicines and vaccines.
+At New York-based Pfizer, Inc., 'we apply science and our global resources to bring therapies to people that extend and significantly improve their lives.
+We strive to set the standard for quality, safety, and value in the discovery, development, and manufacture of health care products, including innovative medicines and vaccines.'

 TicoVac Vaccine Indication

 TicoVac is a vaccine indicated to prevent TBE in individuals 1 year of age and older.
 Tell your doctor if you or your child have ever been infected with or been vaccinated against Yellow fever, Japanese encephalitis, or Dengue viruses.
 Antibodies might be in your blood that can react with the Tick-Borne Encephalitis (TBE) Virus used in tests to measure your antibody levels.
 These tests could then give wrong results.

 The effect of TicoVac 0.5 ml during pregnancy or while breastfeeding is not known.

 TicoVac Vaccine Dosage

 TicoVac for individuals 16 years of age and older receive three doses of 0.5 ml suspension for injection in a prefilled syringe.
 TicoVac Junior is for individuals 1 year of age to 15 years of age receive 0.25 ml.
 The first and second doses should be given at a 1 to 3-month interval.